malmgrenola/bowling-alley/README.md

 Any text IDE can be used.
 [Atom](https://atom.io/) (with [prettier](https://atom.io/packages/prettier-atom)) is recomended.

-[Adobe Photoshop](https://www.adobe.com/se/products/photoshop.html) is used to enhance and optimize images.
+- [Adobe Photoshop](https://www.adobe.com/se/products/photoshop.html) is used to enhance and optimize images.
-[Adobe Illustrator](https://www.adobe.com/se/products/illustrator.html) is used to design and export menu to pdf.
+- [Adobe Illustrator](https://www.adobe.com/se/products/illustrator.html) is used to design and export menu to pdf.
+- [ami.responsivedesign.is](http://ami.responsivedesign.is/) is used to generate screenshot image.

 ## Credits